CBD and Hemp Oil: The unidentical twins that tackle bad skin

 CBD’s role: The CBD molecule may help reduce the formation of sebum in the sebaceous glands.
 CBD has been investigated as a potential anti-inflammatory, it is purported to carry out complex anti-inflammatory and antibacterial actions.
 Red acne (not blackheads) are the result of inflammatory skin changes that CBD may be able to tame.
 One study cited that topical CBD “deserves full clinical exploration as a potent, novel [...] anti-acne agent[s]”.

-Eczema: An inflammation of the skin, Eczema flares up when the body is working to abolish a foreign substance or pathogen and provides a degree of protection throughout the healing process.
-This inflammation causes the skin to become itchy and red and oftentimes extremely dry, which may result in it cracking, bleeding, and potential infection.
+Eczema: An inflammation of the skin, Eczema flares up when the body is working to abolish a pathogen or a foreign substance that causes inflammation and provides protection throughout the process of one's skin healing itself.
+The inflammation makes the skin to quickly become irritated and red and often cause dry patches, which may result in bleeding of the affected areas, cracking, and potentially even lead to a skin infection.

 Psoriasis: an auto-immune condition that causes raised, red, scaly lesions to appear on the skin.
 The skin cells in people with psoriasis grow at an abnormally fast rate, which causes the build-up of psoriasis patches.